Mount Shasta City Park: Water health

 The water emerging from the Big Springs headwaters emerges from the Big Springs aquifer.
 The aquifer has a flow rate of 420 L/s an average temperature of 6.8 °C, a pH of 6.71, a siO2 concentration of 53.4 mg/L, Calcium concentrations of 3.7 mg/L of water, and a Mg concentration of 3.18 mg/L.

 Locals and travelers visit Mt.
 Shasta City Park for the "Big Springs" headwaters of the Sacramento River.
 The water was initially glacial melt that had filtered through volcanic rock slowly over time.
 Many locals treat the Headwaters as their local hangout spot where neighbors and friends convene to chat while filling up giant containers of water which they will use later for cooking and drinking.
 Some individuals prefer to use the water from the Headwaters over their own tap or well water.
-Although the water has not been treated, it is considered safe to drink.
 There is a sign on display directly next to the headwaters warning visitors that the water has not been tested and may not be safe to drink, and that no wading is allowed.